dholab/dairy-hpai-monitoring/README.md

-# Realtime Monitoring of HPAI Detections in One or More Dairy Products in the United States
+# Realtime Monitoring of HPAI Detections in Dairy Products in the United States